-- What are the official guidelines for cord care at health facilities? - What are the official guidelines for cord care for home and community births? - To what extent and how does typical cord care practice deviate from the guidelines, at health facilities and at home births? - What is the current context for advancing/improving newborn care?
-(Are there existing programs/activities that could/should successfully integrate chlorhexidine for cord care?) - What are the opportunities and obstacles for making adequate quantities of 7.1% chlorhexidine digluconate available for cord care? - What have proven to be the most effective channels for reaching women, families, and providers with information about improving newborn care? - What are the gender norms in country among couples, both married and unmarried, and how do these affect chlorhexidine use? - How does the level of income affect use of chlorhexidine?
+- guidelines for cord care at health facilities? - What are the official national or local-level guidelines for cord care for home and community births? - To what extent and in what way does typical cord care practice deviate from the guidelines, at health facilities and at home births? - What is the current context for advancing/ improving newborn care?
+(Are there existing programs/activities that could/should successfully integrate chlorhexidine for cord care?) - What are the opportunities and obstacles for making adequate quantities of 7.1 percent chlorhexidine digluconate available for cord care? - What have proven to be the most effective channels for reaching women, families and providers with information about improving newborn care? - What are the gender norms in country among couples, both married and unmarried, and how do these affect chlorhexidine use? - How does the level of income affect use of chlorhexidine?
 Do poorer women and couples have access to both information and product?